By Madeline Bocaro

-The imagery in Yoko’s Franklin Summer drawings (1995-2013) resembles starling murmurations.
-The lines are at once geometric and organic, amorphous – the literal floating world of Ukio e 浮世絵, which translates as ‘picture[s] of the floating world’.
+The imagery in Yoko Ono’s Franklin Summer drawings (1995-2013…) resembles starling murmurations.
+The lines are at once geometric and organic, amorphous – the literal floating world of Ukio e (浮世絵, which translates as ‘picture[s] of the floating world’.

-It seems that Yoko is drawing molecules, and we can see the energy vibrating in each picture.
-Most of the images evoke aspects of nature; aquatic, avian and inter-gallactic.
+We can see the energy vibrating in each picture.
+Most of the images evoke aspects of nature; molecular, aquatic, avian and intergalactic.
 Many of her abstractions are often of birdlike, including shapes that are embryonic and oval, like an egg.

 FRANKLIN SUMMER (1995-2013) “I was in the country at my farm, just relaxing and everything.
 And somebody told me that they wanted my drawings for an exhibition.
 I said, “I don’t do drawings.”
 But it was such a beautiful day.
 And I saw the beautiful rolling hills and the sun and everything was so kind of lackadaisical, a beautiful summer day.
 And I think, “why don’t I just try to do it?
 Oh, this is interesting!”
 So I finished six of them.
 And I called the person who was arranging the gallery show and said “I think I did some drawings.
 Do you want them?” …So from then on, I realized that as it’s so easy to do it, and as it’s just so relaxing to do it – it’s almost like a therapy.
 So I did so many of them.
 I do them without planning.
 It’s not like I’m saying, “Oh, let’s do a circle,” you know – each one is totally different.”

-– Yoko Ono, Half-A-Wind Show is at Schirn Kunsthalle, Frankfurt, Germany –
+– Yoko Ono, Half-A-Wind Show, Schirn Kunsthalle, Frankfurt, Germany –

 12 May 2013